DataDog/documentation/content/en/dynamic_instrumentation/_index.md

 ### Enable Dynamic Instrumentation

-To enable Dynamic Instrumentation on a service, select its runtime and follow the setup instructions:
+To enable Dynamic Instrumentation on a service, go to the [in-app setup page][16].

+For more details instructions, select the relevant runtime below:

 {{< partial name="dynamic_instrumentation/dynamic-instrumentation-languages.html" >}}